srImathE satakOpAya nama:

 piRappAy – one who is with (such) births

-muthalila kEdila muzhunalam – full auspicious attributes that are without beginning and ending
+mudhalila kEdila muzhunalam – full auspicious attributes which are without beginning and ending

 oLivarum – radiant